 This can all seem a long way from the actual work of tree planting and rural development.
 Isn't data collection supposed to be tedious and boring?
 It would be a mistake to think that.
 Our work needs to be run every bit like any other quality business.
 We owe this to our communities and our donors.

-Michael Sunday is leading on this for METGE as Project Manager.
+Michael Sunday was leading on this for METGE as the then Project Manager.

 Nathan gave us two days of high standard training.
 Our initial hopes for outcomes that brought better insights into how we record data, as well a emotional engagement, were achieved.
 After all, our project is about changing lives for the better.
 Sometimes data recording can feel mundane and the routine work sometimes doesn't feel like it's achieving much, while in fact its when applied to decision making.